BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 * This research resulting in this code was supported by National Science Foundation under grant DGE-0948017 and the Chateaubriand Fellowship from the Office for Science \& Technology of the Embassy of France in the United States.
 * It was also supported in part through the computational resources and staff contributions provided for the Quest/Grail high performance computing facility at Northwestern University.

+## Update DOCS

+1. Open the README and update the version number.
+2. Update few/utils/utility.py dictionary with version numbers.
+3. Install package
+4. Go to docs/ and do `make html`
+5. Then run: `git add -u; git add docs/` then commit and push